 The Artiphon App and INSTRUMENT 1 Editor allow you to change the Pitch Bend Range output of the INSTRUMENT 1 to 12, 24, or 48.
 The external synth or virtual instrument needs to match that setting for Fretless mode or Pitch Bend to work correctly.

 I’m Not making sound with the iBow method

 For the iBow method, the iPhone is moved in a bowing motion while pressing down on a string on the INSTRUMENT 1.
 The angle of the iPhone and the motion combined determine how loud a sound is played.

-Why can’t I update my INSTRUMENT 1 firmware while using the Camera connection kit?
+I CAN’t update my INSTRUMENT 1 firmware while using the Camera connection kit.